-The overall results of the joint electorate vote will be announced to the media and the relevant stock exchanges and posted on the website of each of Carnival Corporation (www.carnivalcorp.com) and Carnival plc (www.carnivalplc.com), after both shareholder meetings have closed.
+The overall results of the joint electorate vote will be announced to the media and the relevant stock exchanges and posted on the websites of Carnival Corporation and Carnival plc after both shareholder meetings have closed.

 Your vote is important.
 Whether or not you plan to attend the annual meetings in person, please submit your vote using one of the voting methods described in the attached materials.
 Submitting your voting instructions by any of these methods will not affect your right to attend the meetings in person should you so choose.